Did you know that Santa Claus has a history of his own? Today you will open the mystery of Santa. Here goes the history of Santa Claus.

 The famous story of St. Nicholas

 There was a poor man who had three daughters and he could not accumulate money for his daughter’s marriage.
 On a winter night the daughters hung up their stockings above the fireplace to dry them and then Nicholas poured gold coins from the chimney that landed in the stockings.
 This way he kept giving gold coins and the man could get her daughters married, one after the other.
 Due to his kindness, he became a Saint.

 The reason why St. Nicholas died remains unknown to mankind.
 As per history, he died on 6th December either 345 or 352 AD.

 St. Nicholas becomes Santa

-During 16th century the story of St. Nicholas was forgotten by many.
+During the 16th century, the story of St. Nicholas was forgotten by many.
 So, in England, to make people more aware of St. Nicholas they held the character of Nicholas and gave gifts to children.
 They also celebrate St. Nicholas’ Day on 6th December every year.
-St. Nicholas again became popular in the Victorian era as writers, poets and artists rediscovered history of Santa Claus.
+St. Nicholas again became popular in the Victorian era as writers, poets and artists rediscovered the history of Santa Claus.

 Coca-Cola first gave the modern Santa Claus as it began its Christmas advertising in the 1920s with shopping-related ads in magazines like The Saturday Evening Post.
 The first Santa ads used a strict-looking Claus, in the vein of Thomas Nast.